 As a member of the Paris Process on Mobility and Climate (PPMC) and an active participant in the UN Climate Change Conference , Alstom is a key contributor to various international initiatives that aim to combat climate change in transport and reach the +2°C target set by the Paris Climate Agreement.
-The Group supported UNFCCC forums (United Nations Framework Convention on Climate Change), by participating in COP 25, which was held in Spain in December 2019, to show how its technologies support the transition towards a low carbon emissions society.
+Besides, the Group continues to support UNFCCC forums (United Nations Framework Convention on Climate Change) to show how its technologies support the transition towards a low carbon emissions society.

 “We need partnerships […] to allow this decarbonised hydrogen to emerge.
 As part of a broader energy policy, we know that hydrogen can play a key role in clean energy storage.”